vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 Experts habitually read complicated passages multiple times before the material sinks in.
 Maybe it's this calm habit that turns them into experts!

-[^5]: Unlike words/language, the symbols chosen for equations are just labels and carry no intrinsic meaning-so electing to use x, n, t, b, M, etc. reflect arbitrary choices and can be substituted at will, if done con- sistently.
+[^5]: Unlike words/language, the symbols chosen for equations are just labels and carry no intrinsic meaning-so electing to use x, n, t, b, M, etc. reflect arbitrary choices and can be substituted at will, if done consistently.
 The content is in the structure of the equation/sentence.

 The essential feature of exponential growth is that the scale goes as the power of some base (just some number) raised to the time interval.
 In the doubling sequence, we start at 1x the original scale, then go to 2x, then 4x, then 8x, etc. At each time interval, we multiply by 2 (the base).
-After 5 such intervals, for instance, we have 2 x 2 x 2 x 2 x 2, or 2^5 = 32.
-More generally, after n doubling times, we have increased by a factor of 2^n, where 2 is the base, and n is the number of doubling times.
+After 5 such intervals, for instance, we have 2 x 2 x 2 x 2 x 2, or $2^5$ = 32.
+More generally, after n doubling times, we have increased by a factor of $2^n$, where 2 is the base, and n is the number of doubling times.
 We might formalize this as

-$$M = 2^n = 2^(t/t2)$$,  (1.1)
+$$M = 2^n = 2^{t/t2}$$,  (1.1)

 where M represents the multiplicative scale, t is the elapsed time, and t2 is the symbol we choose to represent the doubling time-so that n = t/t2 is just "counting" the number of doubling times.